Lacrosse: Intercrosse

 Intercrosse, or soft stick lacrosse, is a non-contact form of lacrosse with a standardized set of rules using modified lacrosse equipment.
 An intercrosse stick is different from a normal lacrosse stick, the head is made completely of plastic instead of leather or nylon pockets in traditional lacrosse sticks.
 The ball is larger, softer and hollow, unlike a lacrosse ball, which is solid rubber.

-Intercrosse is a competitive adult sport is popular in Quebec, Canada, as well as in many European countries, particularly in the Czech Republic.
+Intercrosse as a competitive adult sport is popular in Quebec, Canada, as well as in many European countries, particularly in the Czech Republic.
 Generally, teams consist of five players per side, and the field size is 20 m wide and 40 m long.
 Goals for adults are the same size as box lacrosse, 4 ft in height and width.
 The international governing body, the Fédération Internationale d'Inter-Crosse, hosts a World Championship bi-annually.

 Soft stick lacrosse is a popular way to introduce youth to the sport.
 It can be played outdoors or indoors and has a developed curriculum for physical education classes.